Care about your money because no one else will do!

 Some people like bankers or insurance brokers claim to care about your money.
 What they really care about is how they can make as much as possible of your money their money.

-When I started working I made the mistake to sign a whole bunch of life insurance contracts as well as income protection, accident insurance household protection and so on and so forth, without informing myself about the costs.
+When I started working at my first job I made the mistake to sign a whole bunch of life insurance contracts as well as income protection, accident insurance, household protection and so on and so forth, without informing myself about the costs.
 I felt quite save and then I wondered why I wasn’t a millionaire by the age of 30 🙂

 I cannot remember how I came across this book but Ramit Sethi’s

 “I Will Teach You to Be Rich” was some kind of revelation because it showed me how bad the return on investment from my pension insurance really was going to be.

 The insurance companies are taking huge fees to sell you managed funds with high front-end load and total expense ratios.
 Meanwhile 96% of all managed fund perform worse than the market itself.

 The other big takeaway was the “CEO” rule.
 I will ponder on that later